ibexa/documentation-developer/docs/guide/url_management.md

 ### Configuration

-The configuration of external URLs validation is SiteAccess-aware and is stored in the `config/packages/ibexa.yaml` file, under the `ezplatform.system.<SITEACCESS>.url_checker` key, for example:
+The configuration of external URLs validation is SiteAccess-aware and is stored in the `config/packages/ibexa.yaml` file, under the `ibexa.system.<SITEACCESS>.url_checker` key, for example:

 ```yaml
 ibexa: